3dfsb-dev/3dfsb/wiki/GoogleSummerOfCode2015.md

 **Expected results:** a new version of 3DFSB that has the new cool and fast navigation feature implemented.

-Project: add support for the Windows operating system
+Project idea: add support for the Windows operating system
 -----------------------------------------------------
 **Brief explanation:** A Windows-compatible version of the 3D File System Browser would make it available to a lot more users.
 All technologies used by 3DFSB are compatible with Microsoft Windows already or have Windows alternatives that can be used in place.